About AIDSVu

 - If data for only one county in a state is suppressed, then one additional county is also suppressed, with the additional county selected based on having the smallest total population of the remaining counties.

-PrEP data at the state level are not displayed for a subgroup if the number of cases in that group is less than 3.
-States and counties are noted by the color white when one or more of these conditions are met.
+PrEP data at the state level are not displayed for a subgroup if the number of cases in that group greater than zero and less than three.
+States and counties are noted by the color gray when one or more of these conditions are met.
 As is standard in the display of health statistics, rates generated from a numerator less than 12 are considered unstable and should be interpreted with caution.
 Because rates at the county-level are not displayed when the numerator is less than three, the “unreliable rate” indicator will only display when the numerator is three or greater and less than 12.

-- If the number of newly diagnoses cases for a county is 0, then the PNR for that county is suppressed.
+- If the number of newly diagnosed cases for a county is 0, then the PnR for that county cannot be calculated.

 Data Stratification